lucasihnen/deep_learning_ga/README.md

 # ClaimLeaf 🌿
 **Your AI-Powered Crop Claim Companion**

-ClaimLeaf is a lightweight, intelligent assistant that detects crop leaf diseases from images and instantly generates insurance-ready reports—streamlining claims for farmers, insurers, and agri-cooperatives.
+ClaimLeaf is a lightweight, intelligent assistant that detects crop leaf diseases from images and instantly generates insurance-ready reports, streamlining claims for farmers, insurers, and agri-cooperatives.

 ## 🧠 Project Overview

 Traditional crop insurance claims are slow, manual, and often inaccurate.
 ClaimLeaf addresses this by automating disease detection and claim reporting using deep learning and transfer learning.

+The slidedeck presentation can be seen [here](deep_learning_final_project_slidedeck.pdf), within the repository

+The Streamlit App URL where the model is deployed can be seen [here](www.streamlit.io)

 ---